Weed is a complicated plant.

 Although these two compounds are very different and have separate effects on the body, some weed strains offer a similar benefit to modafinil through different mechanisms.

-It can be a good way to get some extra punch out of your modafinil doses.
+It can be a good way to get some extra kick out of your modafinil doses.

 Use caution when mixing weed and modafinil for this reason.
-These two compounds can easily cause overstimulation resulting in negative side-effects like anxiety and/or excessive insomnia.
+These two compounds can easily cause overstimulation resulting in negative side-effects like anxiety and insomnia— so approach with caution.

 THC preserves dopamine levels by inhibiting the enzyme responsible for breaking it down (monoamine oxidase) .
 It also works to increase the release of dopamine by activating the CB1 receptor in the brain .